tripahq/tripahq/README.md

 # 👋 Hi, I’m Nicolás Rodríguez/tripahq

 ## 🧑‍💻 About Me
-I am an Chilean Front-End Web-Designer with a passion for learning and working with new technologies.
+I am a Chilean Front-End Web-Designer with a passion for learning and working with new technologies.

 ## 🌟 What I Do
 - **Frontend:** Vue.js, Bootstrap, jQuery.